bgus/tutorial_lindhard/README.md

 A prerequisite to generating these two files in the preliminary siesta run is to turn off time-reversal symmetry so as to have access to the full k-point grid (e.g. TimeReversalSymmetryForKpoints F).

+At the end of the run, one should obtain a siesta.LINDHARD file with 3 columns: the first two will contain the information about the grid of q-points in the (a*,b*) plane determined by the keywords **Lindhard.ngridx** and **Lindhard.ngridy** (see below explanation), while the third will contain the actual response.

 ## Limitations
 The current implementation does not run for spin-polarized systems.

-The current implementation runs in the (a*,b*) plane.
+The current implementation runs in the (a*,b*) plane while it collapses the sum along the third direction according to the number of slice (c* direction q-points) one inputs.

 ## Keywords explained

 **Lindhard.Temperature 10 K** - Setting the temperature of the Fermi-Dirac distribution function.

-**Lindhard.firstband	 23** - Setting the first electronic band to be accounted for in the integration, usually is enough to account for the first band that is crossing the Fermi level.
+**Lindhard.firstband	 23** - Setting the first electronic band to be accounted for in the integration, usually it is enough to account for the first band that is crossing the Fermi level.

-**Lindhard.lastband	     25** - Setting the last electronic band to be accounted for in the integration, usually is enough to account up to the last band that is crossing the Fermi level.
+**Lindhard.lastband	     25** - Setting the last electronic band to be accounted for in the integration, usually it is enough to account up to the last band that is crossing the Fermi level.

-**Lindhard.ngridx		64** - Number of points used for interpolating the k-point grid along the x-axis.
+**Lindhard.ngridx		64** - Number of points used for interpolating the k-point grid along the x-axis, this will be your equivalent q-point grid along a* printed in the siesta.LINDHARD output in the first column.

-**Lindhard.ngridy		72** - Number of points used for interpolating the k-point grid along the y-axis.
+**Lindhard.ngridy		72** - Number of points used for interpolating the k-point grid along the y-axis, this will be your equivalent q-point grid along b* printed in the siesta.LINDHARD output in the second column.

 **Lindhard.ngridz		 4** - Number of points used for interpolating the k-point grid along the z-axis.

-**Lindhard.nq1		3** - Every nth point along a-axis will be printed in the siesta.lindhard
+**Lindhard.nq1		4** - Every nth point along a-axis will be printed in the siesta.LINDHARD.
+This option is useful only if you want to print less points than the grid you use for interpolation (for example here you print every 4th point).

-**Lindhard.nq2		4** - Every nth point along b-axis will be printed in the siesta.lindhard
+**Lindhard.nq2		4** - Every nth point along b-axis will be printed in the siesta.LINDHARD.

 N.B.
 All the Lindhard grid points need to be even numbers.

 ## Tutorial exercises
 This tutorial is made up of two parts.
-You will have access to the necessary minimal files to redo the calculations.
+You have access to the necessary minimal files to redo the calculations.

 ### 1.Atomic H chain

-The point of this first tutorial is to self-check that in-fact the half-filled electronic band of an atomic H chain gives exactly the Fermi nesting wave vector $'2k_F = 0.5 a*'$, as in half of the length of the reciprocal wave vector, corresponding to the half-filling of the band.
+The point of this first tutorial is to self-check that in-fact the half-filled electronic band of an atomic H chain gives exactly the Fermi nesting wave vector $'2k_F = \pi/a'$, as in half of the length of the reciprocal wave vector, corresponding to the half-filling of the band.

 Go ahead and enter the **H_chain** folder.
 Download  the fdf, KP and EIG files and run locally **lindhard < h_chain.fdf**.
+Inspect the output file.
 Feel free to modify the keywords at your own will and follow how the position of the maximum converges with the k-point and q-point grids.
 Change the temperature and follow the maximum evolution .
-A simple linux command to do is to run, for example: **sort -rk3 h_chain.lindhard | head -n 10**, to see the 10th largest value of the response.
+A simple linux command to look for the maximum in the output file is to run, for example: **sort -rk3 h_chain.lindhard | head -n 10**, to see the 10th largest value of the response.

 ### 2.Blue Bronze (K0.3MoO3)